Ever wondered what ecommerce will look like in the future?

 Increased Mobile Sales

-As smartphones with larger screens become the norm, we can continue to see more and more shoppers using mobile devices for
+As smartphones with larger screens become the norm, we can continue to see more and more shoppers using mobile devices for ecommerce transactions.
+Retailers who optimize their websites and processes with a

 What else does this mean for mobile commerce?